How Long Can A Chicken Go Without Water?

 Tips For When You Leave Your Chickens Without Water

-Due to their rapid growth, boilers drink more frequently and easily consume one liter of water per day.
-Also, confined birds may drink more than free-range birds because they eat just dry chicken feed.
+Due to their rapid growth, broilers drink more frequently and easily consume one liter of water per day.
+Also, birds kept in confinement may drink more than free-range birds since they primarily consume dry chicken feed.
+In this regard, it is best to consider providing your birds with 500ml of water every day.

 Hot temperatures can quickly heat the water in those containers, making it practically undrinkable.
 Also, water will evaporate faster if you expose it to sunlight for too long.
 So, if you raise hens in scorching climates, you may need to provide clean water up to four times per day.